What is a Bonded Title?

 Reason #4: You bought a vehicle, received, and then lost the title*

-Perhaps you bought a vehicle and got the title, but lost it before transfering it into your name.
+Perhaps you bought a vehicle and got the title, but lost it before transferring it into your name.
 You should be able to take your bill of sale, receipt, or a notarized statement and apply for a bonded title.

 *If you transferred the title into your name before losing it, you can simply apply for a duplicate certificate of title at your DMV.
 In this case, you would not need to get a bonded title.